adroitfajar/moldisc/README.md

 ## Installation

 Moldisc requires both tensorflow and torch environments.
 Due to possible version conflicts of tensorflow and torch MolDisc requires two separate conda environments for SMILES-X and GPT.
-In order to create and install run the requirements_main.txt and requirements_gpt.txt as follows
+In order to create and install the conda environments  run the requirements_main.txt and requirements_gpt.txt as follows